Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/mountpointmode.md

 </div><div class="content">
 {: .callout-title}
 #### Note
-Mirroring Mode relies on materials to convey a lot of its information.
+Mountpoint Mode relies on materials to convey a lot of its information.
 Be sure to enable a viewport shading mode that displays materials when using it.
 </div></div>

 ### Side